History of the United States (1945–1964): Korean War

+Vietnam War

+The United States began involvement in Vietnam during World War II.
+During the Japanese occupation of French Indochina, the United States sent aid to Vietnamese communist leader Ho Chi Minh's Viet Minh resistance movement to fight the occupying Japanese forces.
+While President Roosevelt supported the creation of an independent Vietnamese state, following the war the Truman administration supported the restoration of French rule in Indochina.
+The United States continued to support France against the communist Viet Minh during the First Indochina War as part of its containment policy, supplying the French with weapons and American military advisors.
+After the Viet Minh defeated the French at the Battle of Dien Bien Phu in 1954, the United States objected to elections to unify Vietnam, and the nation was divided between communist North Vietnam and anti-communist South Vietnam, with the U.S. supporting the latter.
+Under the Eisenhower and Kennedy presidential administrations, the United States sent weapons and limited numbers of U.S. troops to South Vietnam to support the Army of the Republic of Vietnam (ARVN) in its operations against the North Vietnamese forces and Viet Cong guerrilla movement.

+On August 7, 1964, Congress passed the Gulf of Tonkin Resolution.
+It would allow President Lyndon Johnson to wage war in Vietnam.

 Anti-communism and McCarthyism: 1947–1954

 In 1947, well before McCarthy became active, the Conservative Coalition in Congress passed the Taft–Hartley Act, designed to balance the rights of management and unions, and delegitimizing communist union leaders.
 The challenge of rooting out communists from labor unions and the Democratic Party was successfully undertaken by liberals, such as Walter Reuther of the autoworkers union and Ronald Reagan of the Screen Actors Guild (Reagan was a liberal Democrat at the time).
 Many of the purged leftists joined the presidential campaign in 1948 of FDR's Vice President Henry A. Wallace.